-Why do people own and operate agribusinesses?
+So, why do people own and operate agribusinesses?
 What motivates them?
 Why do you want to work in agribusiness?

-Earlier in this Lecture, I emphasised the importance of ‘why’ – when I showed you our ‘why, who, what, where, how’ target.
+In our week 1 MyLO module, I emphasised the importance of ‘why’ – when I showed you our ‘why, who, what, where, how’ target.
 Why are we interested in a career in agribusiness?
 Why are others motivated to own and manage agribusinesses?
 Is it for the long, hard hours and the many disappointments along the way when things go wrong sometimes?
 Probably not!
 Is it for the money?
 Probably not, because most of the time you’re profits are poured straight back into the business.
 Is it for the lifestyle?
 Possibly – although it can be a hard life at times too.
 Is it because you can be self-directed and autonomous?
 Possibly, although sometimes the weather, the markets and pests and diseases can make you feel like you have no control.
 Is it because you have a connection to a place?
 Quite probably.
 Is it because you love it and you’re interested in extending yourself?
 Definitely!

 But what’s your passion and why do you want to be in agribusiness?
 I’m hoping that by seeing how others have come to survive and thrive in their agribusiness world, that I can inspire you to think about your ‘why’.

 The following videos will help you to see how the passions and values of the business owner/manager translate into how their agribusiness is run; what it produces and how it produces it.
 In other words, the ‘who’, ‘what’, ‘where’ and ‘how’ of the agribusiness, is underpinned by the ‘why’.

 Business goals and purpose is just a long-winded way of saying ‘why’.
 Once we understand the ‘why’, then we can articulate the goals and purpose of an agribusiness, even our own.